Al Lewis Broker/Mentor

 Today I continue to list and sell houses as an active resale Broker and I continue to work with builders.
 My unique expertise or specialty, you might say, is turnaround sales and marketing for home owner and builder alike.
 With one or more of my various programs I turn slow-sale real estate into fast-sale real estate.
 I bring the winning difference, the two-percent difference, to the table.

-I am not bounded by area or locale, but sell for home owners throughout the southern California market from San Diego to Ventura Counties, from Coast to the Mountains, and the Desert; and for builders, anywhere in the U.S. and Canada.
+I am not bounded by area or locale, but conduct hands-on sales and marketing for home owners throughout southern California and for builders anywhere in the U.S. and Canada.

-Once implanted locally, within any particular locale, I, in no time at all, make the house or project I am working on the main local attraction and I, myself, the dominate local agent and center of influence in the local market.
+Once put to work within any particular neighborhood or locale, I, in no time at all, make the house or project I represent the main local attraction and I, myself, the dominant local agent and center of influence there.
 My programs, unique and proprietary, draw both buyers and agents to my listings like metal shavings to a powerful magnet or bears to honey: deal-making becomes the modus operandi.